LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Pressure, P: psia

-Density, ρ: lb/ft3
+Density, ρ lb/ft3

-Gas flows from the tank, into the pipe, and discharges:
+Gas flows from the tank, into the pipe, and discharges.

-Choked flow calculator units: atm=atmosphere, cm=centimeter, cP=centiPoise, ft=foot, g=gram, hr=hour, k=kilo (1000), kPa=kiloPascal, kg=kilogram, km=kilometer, lb=pound, m=meter, min=minute, mm=millimeter, M=Mega (million, 106) or Thousand (103) depending on context, MM=Million, MPa=MegaPascal, Mscfh=thousand std cubic foot per hour, MMscfd=million std cubic foot per day, mol=mole, N=Newton, N/m2=Newton per square meter (same as Pascal), Normal=std conditions, Pa=Pascal, s=second, psf=pound per square foot (lb/ft2), psi=pound per square inch, psia=psi (absolute), psig=psi (gage), scfd=standard cubic foot per day, scfh=standard cubic foot per hour, scfm=standard cubic foot per minute.
+Units: atm=atmosphere, cm=centimeter, cP=centiPoise, ft=foot, g=gram, hr=hour, k=kilo (1000), kPa=kiloPascal, kg=kilogram, km=kilometer, lb=pound, m=meter, min=minute, mm=millimeter, M=Mega (million, 106) or Thousand (103) depending on context, MM=Million, MPa=MegaPascal, Mscfh=thousand std cubic foot per hour, MMscfd=million std cubic foot per day, mol=mole, N=Newton, N/m2=Newton per square meter (same as Pascal), Normal=std conditions, Pa=Pascal, s=second, psf=pound per square foot (lb/ft2), psi=pound per square inch, psia=psi (absolute), psig=psi (gage), scfd=standard cubic foot per day, scfh=standard cubic foot per hour, scfm=standard cubic foot per minute.

-Standard conditions are 15 oC (i.e. 288.15 K, 59 oF, 518.67 oR) and 1 atm (i.e. 101,325 N/m2, 14.696 psia).
+Pressure Information: Standard conditions are 15 oC (i.e. 288.15 K, 59 oF, 518.67 oR) and 1 atm (i.e. 101,325 N/m2, 14.696 psia).
 If gage pressure units are selected, the calculation assumes atmospheric pressure is 1 atm.
 The program uses 1 atm to convert between gage and absolute pressures.

 Choked flow calculator computes the mass flow rate through a pipe based on tank pressure and temperature, pipe length and diameter, minor losses, discharge pressure, and gas properties.
 Temperatures, pressures, densities, velocities, and Mach numbers are computed at all transition points (in the tank, at the pipe entrance, in the pipe at the exit, and in the surroundings at the discharge).
 As the gas flows through the pipe, the pressure drops.
 Hence, density drops and velocity increases.
 If choking occurs, it will only occur at the pipe exit (Munson et al., 1998) for flow through a constant diameter pipe.